Firewalls and Network Security Fundamentals

 Firewall Fundamentals and How They Work

-A firewall sits between your internal network and the outside world.
+A firewall examines traffic crossing network boundaries and makes allow-or-deny decisions based on rules you define for protocol, port, direction, and source or destination address.
 Its basic job is to examine traffic attempting to cross that boundary and make decisions about whether to allow or deny it.
 Those decisions are based on rules that you define—rules that typically specify which protocols (TCP, UDP, ICMP) are allowed, which ports are open, what the direction of traffic is (inbound or outbound), and what the source and destination addresses are.

 The most common firewall approach is stateful inspection.
 Instead of examining every packet in isolation, a stateful firewall understands the concept of connections.
 A connection is established through a three-way handshake—the initiator sends a request, the destination responds, and the initiator acknowledges.
 Once that connection is established, the firewall understands that traffic in both directions on that connection is legitimate and allows it through without re-evaluating every packet.